Membership Geeks

 The core Paid Memberships Pro plugin is available free, which provides access to the basic plugin and a selection of free add-ons.

-The Standard license will cost you $347 per year for use on 1 website and gives premium support plus access to a selection of standard add-ons such as custom post type support and affiliate systems.
+As for the paid versions – the Standard license will cost you $174 for your first year and then $347 per year after that for use on 1 website and gives premium support plus access to a selection of standard add-ons such as custom post type support and affiliate systems.

-And if you want to get your hands on the full range of add-ons, support etc then this costs $597 per year for a license which covers 2 sites
+And if you want to get your hands on the full range of add-ons, support etc then this costs $299 for your first year and then $597 per year after that for a license which covers 2 sites

 User Experience